-Julia and her daughter Olivia are two of our four two-toed sloths.
+Julia and her son Otto are two of our four two-toed sloths.
 The father is Oliver.
 Two-toed sloths are very slow moving and are heavily adapted for a life of hanging upside down in a tree.
 Thankfully they are not endangered, but their habitat is disappearing fast!

 Angelina is our wild hog.
 She is one of the few animals we have that are found to Florida.
 Wild hogs are rooters and can destroy crops quickly.
 They are not endangered but people do hunt them.

 Lucy is a Vietnamese Pot-bellied pig.
 They call them that because of the dip in their back, not because of their stomachs.
 Lucy, however, is a little overweight so she's on a diet.

 Felix is one of our three Pale Foxes.
 Pale fox are indigenous to the deserts of Africa and can go practically their whole lives without drinking water.
 Thankfully these guys aren't endangered.